aws-samples/amazon-sagemaker-tsp-deep-rl/README.md

 ## License

-This library is licensed under the MIT-0 License.
+This code is licensed under the MIT-0 License.
 See the LICENSE file.

+This code downloads and installs Miniconda.
+See here for the [end-user-license-agreement](miniconda-eula.txt).